What is Default Risk?

-It can be assessed by the past performance of the company like if a company has defaulted in repayment of debt in the past the default risk is to be accessed as high or If there are poor quarterly results published the chances of loss and risk is high.
+It can be assessed by the past performance of the company like if a company has defaulted in repayment of debt in the past, the default risk is to be accessed as high, or If there are poor quarterly results published, the chances of loss and risk are high.

 #3 – Market Position and Goodwill

-If the company or borrower has a higher reputation in the market that means the company or borrower has great goodwill.
-So, one can trust the borrower and invest or lend the money on the basis of reputation in the market on the faith that borrower will overcome the unfavorable situation.
+If the company or borrower has a higher reputation in the market, that means the company or borrower has excellent goodwill.
+So, one can trust the borrower and invest or lend the money based on reputation in the market on the faith that the borrower will overcome the unfavorable situation.

 #4 – Type of Borrower

 It can be assessed from borrower to borrower also.
-If the borrower is a Government company the chances of loss become the low hence the risk will below.
-Whereas if the borrower is the newly formed private company the chances of risk are more hence the default risk is to be assessed as high.
+If the borrower is a Government company, the chances of loss become low; hence the risk will below.
+Whereas if the borrower is the newly formed private company, the chances of risk are more; therefore, the default risk is to be assessed as high.

 Default Risk Premium

-It is the premium for taking the risk of investing in the risk-based securities.
+Default Risk Premium is the premium for taking the risk of investing in the risk-based securities.
 It is the difference between the rate offered by high-risk securities and the risk-free rate.
-This premium is the way of attracting customers by offering high-interest rates or discounted purchase price. it is the compensating measure against the risk bearer securities.
+This premium is the way of attracting customers by providing high-interest rates or discounted purchase prices.
+It is the compensating measure against the risk of bearer securities.

 - Default risk is the risk of defaulting by the borrower.
 It shows the inability of the borrower to repay the funds borrowed.
 It is measured by the ratings given by credit rating agencies.

 - There are two types of default risk investing funds and non-investing funds.
-In investing fund rating is AAA, AA, or BBB which shows the low risk and sign that money can be invested whereas in non-investing risk the ratings given are below or equal to BB which is the sign of high-risk securities.
+In investing fund rating is AAA, AA, or BBB, which shows the low risk and sign that money can be supported, whereas, in non-investing trouble, the ratings given are below or equal to BB, which is the sign of high-risk securities.

-- The borrower provides a higher rate of interest in order to reduce the risk.
+- The borrower provides a higher rate of interest to reduce the risk.

-- The difference between the high risk-based securities and the risk-free rate is called the market risk premium which is compensating in nature for the risk bearers.
+- The difference between the high risk-based securities and the risk-free rate is called the market risk premium, which is compensating for the risk bearers.

 This has been a guide to what is default risk and its definition.
 Here we discuss types, accessing, and how to reduce default is along with its premium.
 You may learn more about financing from the following articles –